 NC Choices launched their website, Meatsuite, to help customers connect with locally produced high quality meats in bulk.

-Authentically Alamance Farmer and Producer Contact Information- vendors and products
+Authentically Alamance Farmer and Producer Contact Information- vendors and producers

 Farms with local pick-up: click here for the current list